 The Fourth Grade Teachers

-I don’t know about you, but I was SO done with having to make sure EVERY kid gets a valentine.
+I don’t know about you, but I was SO done having to make sure EVERY kid gets a valentine.

 Come to think of it, I was done with all those commercial holidays encroaching on the peaceful life of a mother who frankly has her hands full between birthday cakes and Christmas.